Necoro/feed2imap-go/README.md

 * **Feed rendering**: Unfortunately, semantics of RSS and Atom tags are very broad.
 As we use a different feed parser ibrary than the original, the interpretation (e.g., what tag is "the author") can differ.
 * **Caching**: We do not implement the caching algorithm of feed2imap point by point.
-In general we opted for less heuristics and more optimism (belief that GUID is filled correctly; belief that the difference between publishing and update date is adhered to).
+In general, we opted for fewer heuristics and more optimism (belief that GUID is filled correctly).
 If this results in a problem, file a bug and include the `X-Feed2Imap-Reason` header of the mail.
 * **Configuration**: We took the liberty to restructure the configuration options.
 Old configs are supported, but a warning is issued when an option should now be in another place or is no longer supported (i.e., the option is without function).